goerz/better-apidoc/README.markdown

 ## Templating ##

 The `better-apidoc` script is a patched version of Sphinx' [apidoc.py].
-If well-received, I may try to have this patch merged back into Sphinx as an update to `sphinx-apidoc`.
+~If well-received, I may try to have this patch merged back into Sphinx as an update to `sphinx-apidoc`.~

+**Note:** Due to changes in Sphinx 1.8, `better-apdic` can no longer run as a script from the command line, and must be run from inside `conf.py`, see "Usage" below.
+Ultimately, it will be necessary to refactor `better-apidoc` into an proper Sphinx extension (instead of a script).

-It adds the `-t/--templates` option to the script.
+Fundamentally, `better-apidoc` adds the `-t/--templates` option to the script.
 If this option is not given, it is identical to `sphinx-apidoc`.
 With the option, [Jinja]-based templates are used for the generated ReST files.
 The template directory given via `-t` must contain the template files `module.rst` and `package.rst`.

 The following variables are available in the templates: